mehulagg/gitlab/doc/administration/packages/container_registry.md

 ### Enable the Registry debug server

-The Registry debug server that can be helpful in diagnosing problems.
-The debug endpoint can be used for monitoring registry metrics and health, as well as profiling.
-Sensitive information may be available via the debug endpoint.
-Please be certain that access to the debug endpoint is locked down in a production environment.
+You can use the Container Registry debug server to diagnose problems.
+The debug endpoint can monitor metrics and health, as well as do profiling.

+CAUTION: **Warning:**
+Sensitive information may be available from the debug endpoint.
+Access to the debug endpoint must be locked down in a production environment.

 The optional debug server can be enabled by setting the registry debug address in your `gitlab.rb` configuration.